opengovfoundation/hr-manual/markdown/manual.md

 ## Creating a Safe, Productive Workplace

-### Equal Employment, Non-Discrimination and Reasonable Accommodation
+### Equal Employment, Non-Discrimination, and Reasonable Accommodation
 The OpenGov Foundation is committed to equal employment opportunity.

 We will not discriminate against employees or applicants for employment on any legally recognized basis including, but not limited to race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, or any other protected class under federal, state or local law, *as well as* gender identity, parental status, marital status, political affiliation, gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.